pleabargain/testing-small-and-separate-python-scripts-to-avoid-token-use-overload-with-LLMs/README.md

 A Streamlit-based chat interface that interacts with a local Ollama LLM server.
 This project demonstrates modular Python development with comprehensive logging and error handling.

+It'll hold the last 5 conversations in memory.

 # this is a local instance of the streamlit app
 I am using the llama3.2 model